+ACAHM does not accredit any programs at the undergraduate/bachelor level.
 Accreditation status and notes may be viewed on the ACAHM Directory.

 ACAHM is recognized by the United States Department of Education as the specialized accreditation agency for institutions/programs preparing acupuncture practitioners.
-ACAHM does not accredit any programs at the undergraduate/bachelor level.

-ACAHM is located at 8941 Aztec Drive, Eden Prairie, Minnesota 55347; phone 952/212-2434; www.acahm.org
+ACAHM is located at 500 Lake Street, Suite 204, Excelsior, Minnesota 55331; phone 952/212-2434; https://acahm.org